 While the first half of the twentieth century was dominated by psychoanalysis, behaviorism, and humanism, it is after 1960 that a new approach known as cognitive psychology began to emerge and rise to become a major force within psychology.
 The cognitive revolution led to many within psychology focusing on internal processes such as thinking, decision-making, language, and information processing.

 The cognitive perspective, along with the biological perspective, is often considered one of the most prominent ways of thinking about the human mind and behavior today.
-This field has grown considerably in recent decades as researchers strive to learn more about the mental processes that contribute to how people function.
+This field has grown considerably in recent decades as researchers strive to learn more about the mental processes contributing to people’s functioning.

 How Are Psychological Perspectives Used?